jessicarush/react-notes/notes.md

 There is a new way to render your app using `createRoot` which is from `react-dom/client`.

 Note that in strict dev mode, react calls some of the code twice.
 This will result in double console logs and API calls.
-See: [React Docs](https://reactjs.org/blog/2022/03/29/react-v18.html#new-strict-mode-behaviors), [Hacker News](https://news.ycombinator.com/item?id=30976040)
+It is a mechanism to help you verify that you have implemented proper "cleanup" if needed.
+See: [Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects#step-3-add-cleanup-if-needed).

-This apparently won't happen in the production build.
+This behaviour won't happen in the production build.
 You can disable strict mode temporarily to turn it off.

 ```jsx